MaximTkachenko/legacy-db-dependency-builder/README.md

 # legacy-db-dependency-builder

-Build dependency map for particular SQL objects (tables, stored procedures etc.).
+The tool builds dependency map for particular SQL objects (tables, stored procedures etc.).
 It's useful especially in case of legacy systems with a lot of nested views, synonyms and compelx stored procedures.

 ```
 -c, --config    Required.
 Path to json configuration file.